nklabs/libnklabs/doc/nkserialize.md

 Strings have length which can be less than the maximum length.
 This is determined by the terminating NUL as usual.
 But what about arrays and tables?
-Array can be fixed length (in which case the exact number of elements must be present in the serialized string) or variable length.
+Arrays can be fixed length (in which case the exact number of elements must be present in the serialized string) or variable length.
 Tables are always variable length.
 For variable length arrays and tables, a separate integer containing the actual length always precedes the array or